claucuellar/Find-TFBS/README.md

 ### Testing
 **4. Run the tests codes**

-Run the tests for both files at the same time:
+Run the tests for both scripts at the same time:
 ```
 pytest -v
 ```